Let’s examine the art of effective communication, with a particular emphasis on why communication is important in so many aspects of our lives.

 1. Helps build (and sustain) personal relationships

 Sincere and thoughtful communication is the bedrock of strong relationships.
-Friends, family, and spouses that are comfortable about communicating with each other enjoy more fruitful relationships.
-Strong communication skills enable easier connection with others, and this can be key to building a valuable social network.
+Friends, family, and spouses who are comfortable communicating with one other enjoy more fruitful relationships.
+Strong use of verbal communication skills, body language and facial expressions all enable easier connection with others, and this can be key to building a valuable social network.

 2. Key to social accomplishment